Fly-20/sujitsahuV2/content/post/20-12-02-ICML-best-paper/index.md

 date: 2020-12-02
 ---

-Congratulations to Jian Yang and Monica Hall for winning the Best Paper Award at the 2023 Conference on Hugo Blox for their paper “Learning Hugo Blox”.
+Congratulations to Jian Yang and Monica Hall for winning the Best Paper Award at the 2023 Conference on Hugo Blox for their paper “Learning Hugo Blox”.fdf

 <!--more-->